Thursday, March 26, 2015

 But that mushroom aristocracy of our country... who would not condescend to touch a poor man with a ten foot pole, were their extraction traced, in nine cases out of ten they were nurtured in the squalid huts of poverty.

-I have to believe the popular idiom influenced Gygax & Arneson when they developed the equipment list for Men & Magic.
-One of the most poked fun of mundane items from old school D&D is the 10’ pole.
-I can recall as a young player wondering how I would get one down into a dungeon let alone negotiate those nasty 90 degree turns.
-But playing D&D as a kid was not an endless exercise in logic and trying to make sense of everything.
-Very often something as outlandish as a 10’ pole would just vanish when not being used but was always there when needed again.
+I have to believe the popular idiom influenced Gygax and Arneson when they developed the equipment list for Men & Magic.
+One of the most poked-fun-at mundane items from old-school D&D is the 10-foot pole.
+I can recall, as a young player, wondering how I would get one down into a dungeon, let alone negotiate those nasty 90-degree turns.
+But playing D&D as a kid was not an endless exercise in logic or trying to make sense of everything.
+Very often, something as outlandish as a 10-foot pole would just vanish when not being used, but was always there when needed again.

-I believe the 10’ pole really is just a metaphor of early Dungeons & Dragons when descriptive play was the thing.
-Visualize your environment, ask questions and make good use of mundane tools to help you explore it.
-In my 5E games I have blended back in much of that old school philosophy or as I prefer to call it O5R.
-The 10’ pole does not need to be something buried in the tomes of dungeon crawl nostalgia.
-Rather it is an invitation for you to be a better player, a better DM and ultimately a more imaginative gamer.
+I believe the 10-foot pole really is just a metaphor for early Dungeons & Dragons, when descriptive play was the thing.
+Visualize your environment, ask questions, and make good use of mundane tools to help you explore it.
+In my 5E games, I have blended back in much of that old-school philosophy—or, as I prefer to call it, O5R.
+The 10-foot pole does not need to be something buried in the tomes of dungeon crawl nostalgia.
+Rather, it is an invitation for you to be a better player, a better DM, and ultimately a more imaginative gamer.

 Monday, March 9, 2015